PyChina/weekly/content/Issue/issue-20.md

 - [Lets get louder](http://letsgetlouder.com/) (letsgetlouder.com)

-This is a really great initiative and the pledge says it all “As a member of the Python community, we pledge only to attend, speak at, assist, sponsor, or otherwise participate in conferences that publicly promote an anti-harassment and anti-discrimination code of conduct policy.”
+This is a really great initiative and the pledge says it all "As a member of the Python community, we pledge only to attend, speak at, assist, sponsor, or otherwise participate in conferences that publicly promote an anti-harassment and anti-discrimination code of conduct policy."